GSA/digitalgov.gov/content/resources/managing-research-projects-remotely.md

 # Which team published this?
 # Learn about sources at https://workflow.digital.gov/sources
 source: 18f

+# see all authors at https://digital.gov/authors
+authors:
+  - jamie-albrecht
+  - nicole-fenton

 # see all topics at https://digital.gov/topics
 topics: